 This modified approach can help you build credit with a debit card.
 Traditional debit cards don’t let you build credit since you use funds from your bank account to make payments.
 Your payment activity only gets reported to credit bureaus if you use a line of credit to make payments.
 Transactions that take place in your checking account will not make it to your credit history.
 You cannot build credit if you do not have a loan or line of credit.

 Traditional debit cards will not impact your credit score, but a few exceptions exist.
-You can use a debt product, like the personal line of credit from Grain, that allows you to withdraw money instantly and access it using a debit card from a synced account.
+You can use a debt product that allows you to withdraw money instantly and access it using a debit card from a synced account.
 You’ll also remit monthly payments for this account, and payment activity is reported to the major credit bureaus – Experian, TransUnion and Equifax – to help build credit history.

 This model is a backdoor approach to using your debit card to build your credit history.
-Grain operates in the background while you use your debit card for everyday purchases.
-Grain will provide the funds for a debit card purchase through the line of credit you connect to your checking account.
-Grain will then use your checking account to repay the credit line.
+These cards are in the background while you use your debit card for everyday purchases.
 This strategy involves no work on your part to turn your debit card into a tool to improve your credit score.
-Grain has a 15% APR which is lower than most credit card issuers, but their autopay feature makes it less likely that you will ever pay interest on your line of credit.

 Other Ways to Help You Build Credit

 Before diving into ways to build credit, you should know how your credit score is calculated.
-Your FICO score has five categories that impact your credit:
+Your FICO score, used by 90 percent of lenders and creditors to make lending decisions, is a three-digit number representing your creditworthiness.

 Building credit can help you minimize costs and get better financing opportunities.
 You can use these strategies to improve your credit score: